 This here is my little sandbox - a playground that I use as a site of experimentation for exploring #opensource tools and modes of presentation for #openscience and #openeducation... in short: to test what works for me, and what doesn't.
 Much of that involves toying around with Grav, WordPress, H5P, and other stuff...

 "Me" in this particular case is Tobias Steiner.
 I have studied in Hamburg and London and hold an MA in Television Studies from Birkbeck, University of London.
 Between 2013 and 2019, I've been working as a research fellow in the fields of open source, open science and open education at Universität Hamburg’s Universitätskolleg.
-From August 2019 on, I'll be working as a Scientific Manager for OpenAIRE Advance at SUB Göttingen.
+From August 2019 on, I am now a Scientific Manager for OpenAIRE Advance at SUB Göttingen.

 I consider myself a traveler between the worlds of advocacy for Openness in its many facets, mixed with a little bit of project management (see work experience), and a distinct dash of Cultural and Media Studies as academic background - the field in which I've pursued a part-time PhD for more than five years, but ultimately decided to quit in the early months 2018 due to a variety of reasons.